-Blinded Review: Smith and Franklin Academic Publishing Corporation believes in a fair and rigorous review process.
-Therefore, all submitted manuscripts will be reviewed by at least two experts in the appropriate field, determined by the Editor-in-Chief of each journal.
+Single Blinded Review: Smith and Franklin Academic Publishing Corporation believes in a fair and rigorous review process.
+Therefore, all submitted manuscripts will be reviewed by at least three experts in the appropriate field, determined by the Editor of the journal.
 The names of the reviewers will not be displayed on the manuscript and will not be disclosed to any authors.

-Appeal of Decision: Authors have the right to appeal the Editor's decision in writing to the Editorial Office stating the reasons for appealing the decision with evidence and supporting data.
+Appeal of Decision: Authors have the right to appeal against the Editor's decision in writing to the Editorial Office stating the reasons for appealing against the decision with evidence and supporting data.

 Permissions: In case any part (e.g. table or figure) of the submitted manuscript has been taken from previously published work, it is the responsibility of the authors to obtain permission either from the publishers or from the authors depending on the copyright ownership.
 Smith and Franklin Academic Publishing Corporation can demand this permission anytime, pre- or post-publication of the study.